Saint Valentine: Associated Christian relics

 The flower-crowned alleged skull of St. Valentine is exhibited in the Basilica of Santa Maria in Cosmedin, Rome.

 St. Valentine's remains are deposited in St Anton's Church, Madrid, where they have lain since the late 1700s.
 They were a present from the Pope to King Carlos IV, who entrusted them to the Order of Poor Clerics Regular of the Mother of God of the Pious Schools (Piarists).
 The relics have been displayed publicly since 1984, in a foundation open to the public at all times in order to help people in need.

 Whitefriar Street Carmelite Church, Dublin, also houses some relics of St Valentine.
-On 27 December 1835 the Very Reverend Father John Spratt, Master of Sacred Theology to the Carmelite order in Dublin, was sent the partial remains of St Valentine by Cardinal Carlo Odescalchi, under the auspices of Pope Gregory XVI.
+On 27 December 1835, the Very Reverend Father John Spratt, Master of Sacred Theology to the Carmelite order in Dublin, was sent the partial remains of St Valentine by Cardinal Carlo Odescalchi, under the auspices of Pope Gregory XVI.
 The relics and the accompanying letter from Cardinal Odescalchi have remained in the church ever since.
 The remains, which include "a small vessel tinged with his blood", were sent as a token of esteem following an eloquent sermon Fr Spratt had delivered in Rome.

 On Saint Valentine's Day in Ireland, many individuals who seek true love make a Christian pilgrimage to the Shrine of St. Valentine in Whitefriar Street Carmelite Church in Dublin, which is said to house relics of Saint Valentine of Rome; they pray at the shrine in hope of finding romance.
-There lies a book in which foreigners and locals have written their prayer requests for love.
+Therein lies a book in which foreigners and locals have written their prayer requests for love.

 Another relic was found in 2003 in Prague in the Basilica of St. Peter and St. Paul at Vyšehrad.

+Saint Valentine's relics can also be found in Slovakia in two cities.
+The first is Košice, where the relic is placed in the Immaculate Conception (placed in 1720).
+The second is Nováky, which they had in the church of St. Nicholas and the rare statue of Saint Valentine, which was stolen in the 1990s (according to one saved original part of the statue – the head, a new copy was created, which was ceremoniously placed in the church in 2000.

 A silver reliquary containing a fragment of St. Valentine's skull is found in the parish church of St. Mary's Assumption in Chełmno, Poland.

 Relics can also be found in Mytilene on the Greek island of Lesbos.

 Another set of relics can also be found in Savona, in the Cathedral of Santa Maria Assunta.

 Alleged relics of St. Valentine also lie at the reliquary of Roquemaure, Gard, France, in the St. Stephen's Cathedral, Vienna, in Balzan in Malta and also in Blessed John Duns Scotus Church in the Gorbals area of Glasgow, Scotland.
 There is also a gold reliquary bearing the words "Corpus St. Valentin, M" (Body of St. Valentine, Martyr) at Birmingham Oratory, UK, in one of the side altars in the main church.